RailTel Corporation of India Limited

 (b) Interim dividend declared and paid by the Company during the year is in accordance with Section 123 of the Act.

-vi.
-Based on our examination, which included test checks, the Company has used accounting softwares for maintaining its books of account for the financial year ended March 31, 2024 which has a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the softwares.
-Further, during the course of our audit we did not come across any instance of the audit trail feature being tampered with.
+vi) Based on our examination, which included test checks, the company has used accounting software for maintaining its books of account which has a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the software.
+Further, during the course of our audit we did not come across any instance of audit trail feature being tampered with and the audit trail has been preserved by the company as per the statutory requirements for record retention.

 |